betsalel-williamson/GenAIBusinessCardScanner/README.md

 This project provides a comprehensive, two-part system for processing business cards:

-1. **Data Processing Pipeline (`dagster_card_processor`):** A Python-based pipeline using Dagster, dbt, and the Google Gemini API to automatically extract and structure information from PDF files.
+1. **Data Processing Pipeline (`dagster_project`):** A Python-based pipeline using Dagster, dbt, and the Google Gemini API to automatically extract and structure information from PDF files.
 2. **Validation UI (`validation_tool.ts`):** A Node.js and React application that provides a web interface for a human to efficiently review, correct, and validate the AI-extracted data.

 ### Core Workflow